cristianvasquez/docs-and-graphs/README.md

 # docs-and-graphs

-This lib provides a simplified Abstract Syntax tree from markdown.
+This lib parses markdown into a simplified Abstract Syntax tree.

 ## Why?